-Drafting and Conveyancing Relating to Various Deeds and Agreements-III
+Drafting and Conveyancing Relating to Various Deeds and Agreements-IV

 - Deeds of Assignment

 - Assignment of Business Debt

 - Assignment of Shares in a Company

 - Assignment of Policies of Insurance

 - Assignment of Patents,

 - Assignment of Trade Marks

 - Assignment of Copyrights

 - Assignment of Business and Goodwill

 - Partnership Deeds

 - Trust Deeds

-- Gift & its Basic Aspects

-- Specimen Forms of Gift Deeds

 - LESSON ROUND UP

 - SELF TEST QUESTIONS

 The deed of assignment stipulates what kind of rights have been assigned.
 An important aspect of intellectual property laws deals with assignment agreements.
-An assignment agreement is an intellectual property (IP) transaction that deals with the ownership and disposition of intellectual property rights as well as with the control over the use of or access to intellectual property.
+An assignment agreement is an intellectual property (IP)transaction that deals with the ownership and disposition of intellectual property rights as well as with the control over the use of or access to intellectual property.